logo

 One foster carer explained the benefits of fostering siblings:

-Sibling groups placed together experienced greater stability of placement and better mental health.
+Sibling groups that are kept together experience greater stability and better mental health.
 It has been proven that they have better educational outcomes, which in turn leads to a more positive adulthood.

-To summarise, fostering siblings can help by the following ways:
+To summarise, fostering siblings can help in the following ways:

 • Helping children to settle into their foster placements much quicker